-3. Temporary shoring touches the river.
+4. Temporary shoring touches the river or an access road, or extends over the river.
 Penalty is 2 person-minutes per incident.

-4. A member, assembly, or the bridge touches the river, a bank, or an access road.
+5. A member, assembly, or the bridge touches the river, a bank, or an access road.
 Penalty is 2 person-minutes per incident.